gndrmnn/nodepool/doc/source/configuration.rst

       In case the diskimage is not used by any provider and no formats are configured, the image won't be built.

+   .. attr:: delete-after-upload
+      :type: bool
+      :default: False

+      When set to ``True``, the builder will delete the disk image file from disk after all uploads are complete.
+If more than one format is built, this is performed individually for each format (so that, for example, if all `vhd` uploads are complete but not `qcow2`, then the `qcow2` files will remain while `vhd` are deleted).

+      The diskimage manifest directories are retained as long as any uploaded image is present.

+   .. attr:: keep-formats
+      :type: list

+      If :attr:`diskimages.delete-after-upload` is set, this setting
+      may be used to retain images of certain formats even after their uploads are complete.
+For example, setting this value to `["qcow2"]` will retain `qcow2` images while deleting all other formats.

    .. attr:: rebuild-age
       :type: int
       :default: 86400